Armstrong Whitworth Locomotives

 AW's 800hp demonstrator spent some time testing on the LNER between Newcastle & York.
 It is seen here on an unknown date near Darlington.

-Elevations for the 'UniversaL' locomotive.
+Elevations for the 'Universal' locomotive.

 Photograph courtesy Diesel Railway Traction

-The success of the 7408/7058 led the LMSR to place an order for a further ten locomotives which were delivered during 1935/36.
+These ten locomotives were enlarged versions of the two early 0-6-0 diesel electric shunters.
 The engine was similar to that in 7408, however the extra horsepower was obtained by increasing the speed by 100rpm and the mean effective pressure of the cylinders from 65 psi to 81psi.
-Lighter components were also incorporated wherever possible.
+Lighter components were also incorporated wherever possible, assisted by the use of cast & welded construction techniques.
 Although their output was normally quoted as 350hp to match the English Electric machines, the fuel racks and governors could be set to allow operation of the engine at 400hp at 1,000rpm.

 With many thanks to John Turner for permission to use this view, click on any part of the picture to get a bigger view.